Billy Joel: Homes

-Following the birth of their daughter Alexa, in 1986 Joel and his wife Christine Brinkley moved to a house in Amagansett, New York, for which it was reported that he paid US$2.9 million.
+Following the birth of their daughter Alexa, in 1986 Joel and his wife Christie Brinkley moved to a house in Amagansett, New York, for which it was reported that he paid US$2.9 million.
 In 2002, he sold the property to comedian Jerry Seinfeld for US$32.5 million (then the most expensive house purchase in the history of New York State).

 In 2002, Joel bought an estate in Centre Island, New York in the town of Oyster Bay for US$22 million.
 He also owns a house in Sag Harbor.
 In 2023, Joel put his Oyster Bay estate on the market for $49 million.
 The listing was pulled as the main house was undergoing renovations.
 The mansion, with its guest houses, pool, beach, and helipad on 26 acres, was again offered for sale in September 2024, asking $49.9 million.

 In 2015, Joel purchased a home in Manalapan, Florida.
 The waterfront residence went on the market in November 2015 for $19.5 million but it was taken off the market and re-listed in 2017 with an asking price of $18.5 million.
 The property was further reduced to $16.9 million in 2018.
 In January 2020, the 13,200-square-foot property sold for US$10.3 million.

 Having worked on an oyster dredger as a teenager, Joel has a longstanding interest in nautical matters.
 In 2009, it was reported that he owned a small flotilla of vessels, overseen by a full-time captain.
 Several of the craft were based on rough designs by Joel, including a 57 ft boat with a top speed of 50 mph which he had built to commute from Oyster Bay to Manhattan.